JeffersonLab/ccdb/janaccdb/README.txt

 1. Install CCDB.
 Follow the instructions of file install.linux.txt located in the CCDB_HOME directory.

    (!)
-Don't forget to setup CCDB in environment in the terminal you going to run JANA with CCDB in.
+Don't forget to setup CCDB in environment in the terminal you are going to run JANA with CCDB in.

-2. If you haven't done so on CCDB install, Load HallD database dump to your mysql database
+2. If you haven't done so, Load HallD database dump to your mysql database

 ##RUN CODE: